REPF Guidance

 Mark the appropriate boxes to demonstrate the impact of your project.
 Use the text box to explain to us what other impacts (if any) the project may have on either your organisation/ group, the environment or the community.
 We encourage you to also use this text box to expand on any of the boxes you have selected above.
 For example, you may wish to highlight the estimated cost savings, carbon reductions or number of local people supported by your project.
 Please include all supporting evidence.

 What type(s) of work do you require to be funded?
-Please describe in the text box.

 Have you engaged, worked with or had input from residents, those who currently use the facilities or business in the creation and development of the proposal?

 Before you apply for a grant, we expect you to carry out some basic research to show that the project that you wish to provide is needed and/or will be supported by the residents that currently use the facilities.
-In this box, please tell us who you consulted and the outcome, and provide any further evidence to demonstrate the need for your project.
+In this box, please tell us who you consulted and the outcome and provide any further evidence to demonstrate the need for your project.

 Are you aware of similar projects, businesses or equipment already in the area?
-If yes please provide brief details below.

 Once completed who will have use and access to it?